aliraza9/decadeofmovies/README.md

 # Decade of Movies App

-Demo Application to understand the architecture of MVVM App with Unit tests
+Demo Application for movies of last decades.

 ## Build Instructions ##